 Understanding Load Testing

-Load testing is about creating production simulations with an application or system that is as near as possible to being a finished product ready to deploy and subject to the masses.
+Load testing is about creating production simulations within an application or system that is as near as possible to being a finished product ready to deploy and subject to the masses.
 By utilizing specialized testing software, load testing allows dev teams to answer questions like “Is my system doing what I expect under these conditions?” and “Is its performance good enough?”
 As the Microsoft guide Performance Testing Guidance for Web Applications states:

 A load test enables you to measure response times, throughput rates, and resource-utilization levels, and to identify your application’s breaking point, assuming that the breaking point occurs below the peak load condition.